A composite generalization of Ville's martingale theorem using e-processes: A composite generalization of Ville's theorem

 where $(E_t)_{t \in \N_0}$ ranges over the set of all e-processes for $\Pcal$. \end{corollary}

 \begin{proof} Let $V_{\lim\inf}$ and $V_{\sup}$ denote the value of the first and second infimum respectively in~\eqref{eq:startingcap}.
 As $\lim\inf_{t \to \infty} c E_t \le \sup_{t \in \N_0} c E_t$, the $\inf$ defining $V_{\sup}$ is over a larger set, and hence $V_{\sup} \le V_{\lim\inf}$.
-To then prove the claimed equalities \eqref{eq:startingcap}, it suffices to show the sandwich $V_{\lim\inf} \leq \mu^*(A) \le V_{\sup}$.
-In order to prove the first inequality, Theorem~\ref{T_e_process}\ref{T_e_process_1} yields an e-process showing that $c=\mu^*(A)+\epsilon$ is feasible for $V_{\lim\inf}$ for any $\epsilon > 0$, which implies the first inequality by letting $\epsilon \to 0$.
-Moving on to the second inequality, Theorem~\ref{T_e_process}\ref{T_e_process_2} shows that for $V_{\sup}$ every feasible pair of $c$ and e-process must have $c \ge \mu^*(A)$, proving the second inequality.
+To then prove the claimed equalities \eqref{eq:startingcap}, it suffices to show the sandwich $V_{\lim\inf} \leq \outerLocal(A) \le V_{\sup}$.
+In order to prove the first inequality, Theorem~\ref{T_e_process}(\ref{T_e_process_1}) yields an e-process showing that $c=\outerLocal(A)+\epsilon$ is feasible for $V_{\lim\inf}$ for any $\epsilon > 0$, which implies the first inequality by letting $\epsilon \to 0$.
+Moving on to the second inequality, Theorem~\ref{T_e_process}(\ref{T_e_process_2}) shows that for $V_{\sup}$ every feasible pair of $c$ and e-process must have $c \ge \outerLocal(A)$, proving the second inequality.
 This completes the proof. \end{proof}

 The following rewrite brings out yet another aspect related to betting.
 For a process $(M_t)_{t \in \N_0}$, thought of as payoffs, we can say it has fair price $\sup_{\rho \in \cal T}~ \E_\P[M_\rho]$ under $\P$.
-The following result shows that the $\mu^*$ measure of an event $A$ is also the smallest fair price of any payoff super-replicating $\bm{1}_A$. \begin{lemma} The following dual representation for $\mu^*$ holds:
+The following result shows that the inverse capital measure of an event $A$ is also the infimum of all initial capitals that suffice to super-replicate the payoff $\bm{1}_A$.
+Due to this interpretation we could also have plausibly called the inverse capital measure the ``initial capital measure''.